Hudson National Golf Club - Golf Digest

 Tom Fazio (1996)/Tom Fazio (R. 2010)

-Hudson Hills rests on a dramatic bluffs high over the Hudson River Valley, a breathtaking location that, back in the 1920s, had been the site of the ill-fated Hessian Hills Country Club.
+Hudson National rests on dramatic bluffs high over the Hudson River valley, a breathtaking location that, back in the 1920s, had been the site of the ill-fated Hessian Hills Country Club.
 (The fireplace and part of the foundation of its clubhouse still exists near the fourth green.)
-Fazio paid little attention to the old routing, however, dynamiting over 130,000 cubic feet of rock to fit his design into the rocky terrain.
-Greens are blazing fast, and the primary rough is wispy fescue.
+Fazio paid little attention to the old routing, however, dynamiting more than 130,000 cubic feet of rock to fit his design into the rocky terrain.
+Greens are blazing fast, the primary rough is wispy fescue and bunkers are deep and numerous.

 Panelist comments: